 - A limited selection of in-person courses will be available.
 Registration numbers for in-person courses will be limited by health regulations and classroom capacity.

-- Courses that begin the semester in-person will remain that way for the entire Fall semester, unless changing health regulations or other related concerns dictate otherwise.
+- Courses that begin the semester in-person will remain that way for the entire semester, unless changing health regulations or other related concerns dictate otherwise.

 - Any course taught in-person will take place in a room large enough to allow for two metres of physical distancing.